kenmartey/treechain/README.md

   - ### _Private donors (individuals)_

-    A private donor is generally an individual who is willing to donate to our cause.
+    Private donors are generally an individuals who are willing to donate to our cause.
 Private donors need reassurance that their donations are being used correctly and blockchain allows donors exactly how and where their donations are being used.

   - ### _Tree Custodians_

-    Tree custodians are local people who have an incentive to plant and are rewarded via tokens to take care of the tree and forests.
-A tree custodian can be allocated and take care of multiple trees.
+    Tree custodians are local people who are incentivized to plant and provide on-going tree husbandry.
+They are rewarded via tokens to generate income.
+A tree custodian can be allocated to a tree or take care of multiple.

   - ### _Suppliers_